cyrusirandoust/cyrusirandoust.github.io/_posts/2024-06-24-microsoft-sentinel-unifi-networks-optimizing-smb-budget-cost-effectve-solution.md

 ---
-title: "This is why SMBs should activate Microsoft Sentinel [PoC]"
+title: "Optimizing SMBs Cybersecurity on a Budget: How Microsoft Sentinel and Unifi Networks Deliver Cost-Effective Solutions [PoC]"
 date: 2024-06-24 00:31:00 +0100
 categories: [Microsoft, Security]
-tags: [sentinel,xdr,unifi,network,siem,cybersecurity]
+tags: [microsoft, sentinel,xdr,unifi,network,siem,cybersecurity, finops]
 ---

-# Is Microsoft Sentinel only for the big ones?
+# This is why SMBs should activate Microsoft Sentinel

 Recently, I was told that Microsoft Sentinel is built and aimed at massive companies, and that SMBs should look towards open-source solutions or leverage their on-premise vendors for good deals on SIEM.
 As this narrative seemed too common, I decided to challenge it by conducting a PoC (Proof of Concept) directly in production on an old client's tenant.
 I even promised to cover the costs myself if Sentinel expenses surpassed €5 monthly.
 This company, with fewer than 30 employees, utilizes Microsoft E5 licenses for everyone, so I think my fellow experts reading this article can already guess the outcome (you silly sausages).